 Actually, this should be the first step, but some people find it easier to plan the budget, once they know the number of people they would be catering for.

 Remember, you have to stretch the budget to fit everything.
 This includes the decorations, especially if it's a theme party, the food, and the gift for your child.
 So plan wisely, you can definitely manage this without bringing out the credit cards.

 Select an Appropriate Time

-Once you are done with the above steps, you can pick from a range of 1st birthday party ideas on a budget that are mentioned below.
+Once you are done with this steps, you can pick from a range of 1st birthday party ideas on a budget that are mentioned here.
 You can create wonderful moments without compromising on your taste and preference.

 A Family Slumber Party

 Slumber parties are always fun, especially when it's a family affair.
 You get the 'low down' on all the family gossip, plus it's a wonderful occasion to bond.
 Surely it won't be too tough on your budget too.
 Even your little one will seem to agree to it, with so may close relatives present, your child will definitely feel loved.

 Perhaps it's the best way to spend the first birthday.
 These days, every one is busy with no time for the little things in life that matter.
 Give your child the gift of time, spend the entire day with him/her.
 Watching him/her giggle and smile will definitely make your day.